 Then there are light pole caches that have come to cover the earth in our area.
 I'm not sure there's a parking lot without one.
 If you look at the bottom of parking lot light poles, they normally have a rectangular box-like cover/skirt at the base.
 This cover will lift.
 Today, many micros are attached to the inside of the skirt of this cover with magnets -- often using magnetic key holders you get at the dollar store.
 If you find yourself driving around on a paved parking lot looking for a micro, it's almost surely a light pole cache -- also known as a "skirt lifter."

 One of the secrets to successful geocaching is to become a tracker.
 People who've been to the cache often leave evidence of the path they took and where they found the cache -- footprints, broken limbs, crushed weeds, deformed shrubs, etc. Well worn ones are called geotrails.
 This opening was a dead giveaway to what would have otherwise been a bear of a route in.
 Look for the route that has the least brush, thorns, vines and other fun stuff to plow through because cachers before you have already thinned it out with their bodies.
 I forgot and left my GPSr in the car one day on a FTF (First to Find) hunt, but it was in an area of high weeds.
-I simply followed the trail the owner made when he placed the cache -- took me straight to it.
+I simply followed the trail of crushed weeds the owner made when he placed the cache -- took me straight to it.